ruby-news/ruby-news.github.io/contribute.md

 1. layout: The `layout` line determines the layout - it's always `article`
 2. title: The `title` mentions the title of the post.
 This defaults to the post title, if not provided.
 3. description: Description describes the articles in few words.
 The default is the post title if not provided.
 4. file: The file name!
-It's actually the filename without the date.
-For example, If your file name is `2021-05-18-hello-world.md`, then your file name is `hello-world` If it's not a file, then it could be a hyper link!
-In that case, clicking on the link will take you to other page in a new browser tab.
+It's the filename without the date.
+For example, If your file name is `2021-05-18-hello-world.md`, then your file name is `hello-world` If it's not a file, then it could be a hyperlink!
+In that case, clicking on the link will take you to another page in a new browser tab.
-5. preview_image: This field determines the image to be shown in the index page!
+5. preview_image: This field determine the image to be shown in the index page!
 We will soon see where to upload images and assets.
 6. tags: `tags` helps you to better categorize your post!
 7. author: This field determines the author name.
 It could be your name.